maitag/littleBigInt/README.md

 ### Comparing

 All comparing operators `>`, `<`, `>=`, `<=`, `==`, `!=`
-works like default and return the expected boolean value.
+work like default and return the expected boolean value.

 ### Bitwise Operations

 For positive values all the operations work the same as they do with integers
-but because there is no sign-bit, with negative numbers it don't make sense outside of [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
+but because there is no sign-bit, with negative numbers it doesn't make sense outside of [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).

 ```hx
 var a:BigInt = "0b 01010111";